 Are you looking to switch your job in Dubai?
 If yes, there are certain things you need to know before you begin your search.
-For example, in certain cases, professionals working in Dubai are required to complete two years with the present employer before they can look out for job change.
+For example, in certain cases, professionals working in Dubai are required to complete two years with the present employer before they can look out for a job change.

 Apart from the contractual obligations, the employee also has some moral obligations towards the employer as well.
 Outlined below are more such things you need to know while changing jobs in Dubai.

 Also Read- Quick Tips on ‘How to Get a Job in Dubai?’

 Things to Take Care of while Changing Jobs in Dubai